Skip to content

 Probing

-In this guide you'll see examples of probing with tooling and CNC accessories.
-Some CNC machines include built-in probing locations for Z-axis zeroing and for tool length determination, while other models require additional accessories.
+In this guide, you'll see examples of both types of probing using CNC tools and accessories.
+Some CNC machines include built-in probing locations for Z Axis zeroing and tool length determination, while other models require additional accessories.

-Because every CNC machine is different, and the material stock being used for each project will vary, the probing method you choose may be different or unique to each project.
+Because every CNC machine is different, and the material stock you use will vary with each project, the appropriate probing method may be different or unique to each project.

 Probing Wizard Overview

 MillMage includes a Probing Wizard that will walk you through setting up a probe block or tool length probe.
-First time Probing Wizard users must define the dimensions and location of the probe block or tool length probe before continuing with the probing wizard.
+First time Probing Wizard users must define the dimensions of the probe block or location of tool length probe before continuing with the probing wizard.

 This page has a brief overview of the probing process, with more detailed guides available on the pages for each probe type.